-In the output above you will find $8 \ge SCSI$ disks recognized.
-The storage server is mapping $4 \ge LUNs$ to this node, AND the node has $2 \ge PATHs$ to each LUN.
+In the output above you will find 8 x SCSI disks recognized.
+The storage server is mapping 4 x LUNs to this node, AND the node has $2 \times PATHs$ to each LUN.
 The OS recognizes each path to each device as 1 SCSI device.